 They distort the job market and they distort the innovation market.

-Third world people are dying uh because people who were once growing corn to eat are now growing corn to stick into your gas tank.
+Third world people are dying because people who were once growing corn to eat are now growing corn to stick into your gas tank.

-Uh you make the food supply part of the energy market, and amazingly, you disfigure both markets.
+You make the food supply part of the energy market, and amazingly, you disfigure both markets.

-That's where Thomas L. Friedman of the New York Times raving about the smack of firm government from the Chinese Politburo doesn't understand it.
+That's where Thomas L. Friedman of the New York Times, raving about the smack of firm government from the Chinese Politburo, doesn't understand it.

-And he talks about the these new jobs, new business plans, and listen to what this woman, Amy Rosen, the chief executive of this network for teaching entrepreneurship, says were the three finalists in this year's competition that Tom Friedman raves about.
+And listen to what this woman, Amy Rosen, the chief executive of this Network for Teaching Entrepreneurship, says were the three finalists in this year's competition that Tom Friedman raves about.

-Now this is the solution to the economic woes of the United States.
+Now, this is the solution to the economic woes of the United States.

 This is the kind of innovation that Thomas Friedman wants to see more of in Obama's America.